Why Choose an N-8 School?

 A Model that Works: Continuity and Confidence

-Washington Episcopal School includes grades from Early Childhood (Nursery) through Grade 8.
+Washington Episcopal School includes grades from Early Childhood (age 3) through Grade 8.
 We believe this model best serves the educational, social, and emotional needs of our students.
 The WES philosophy is supported by a number of underlying precepts.
 First is the conviction that the continuity of the academic program is important.
 Elementary programs need to build year by year in a consistent format on the skills acquired in preceding grades.
 Grades 7 and 8 represent a culmination of that development and those skills.

 Another factor, perhaps even more important, addresses the social development of the students.
 The years from 11 - 14 are full of change over which a young person has little control.
 Boys and girls strive to cope with the rapidly emerging facets of their personalities, abilities, and physical growth.
 They are beginning the difficult transition from childhood to adulthood at a time when the only thing that seems constant is change.